-Company counsel may be present during the interview of an employee if the employee agrees, but they must not act as defence counsel of their employer or other employees of the undertaking under investigation (Section 46c of the Federal Lawyers' Act - Bundesrechtsanwaltsordnung).
+Company counsel may be present during the interview of an employee if the employee agrees, but they must not act as defence counsel of their employer or other employees of the undertaking under investigation (Section 46c of the Federal Lawyers' Act or Bundesrechtsanwaltsordnung).

 In fining proceedings, the hearing of witnesses follows Sections 48 et seq of the Code on Criminal Procedure.
-Interviews with the suspects follow Sections 133 et seq of the Code on Criminal Procedure and the taking of evidence other than the hearing of witnesses is governed by Sections 94 et seq of the Code on Criminal Procedure.
+Interviews with the suspects follow Sections 133 et seq of the Code on Criminal Procedure, and the taking of evidence other than the hearing of witnesses is governed by Sections 94 et seq of the Code on Criminal Procedure.
 In a co-operation scenario, the suspects' rights to refuse testimony under these provision conflicts with the duty to co-operate in order to receive immunity or reductions of the fines.

-The collection of other evidence than documents or testimony also falls under the wide legal basis described in 2.9 Enforcement Agency's Procedure for Obtaining Evidence/Testimony.
+The collection of evidence other than documents or testimony also falls under the wide legal basis described in 2.9 Enforcement Agency's Procedure for Obtaining Evidence/Testimony.
 Leniency statements, witness testimonies and the seizure of documents and data carriers are by far the most important means of evidence.

 German law does not specifically privilege attorney-client communication.
 The German Code on Criminal Procedure does in principle acknowledge attorneys' right to refuse testimony and grants protection from the seizure of documents.
 In practice, these safeguards are only applied with regard to correspondence that is directly related to the defence in a particular case.

-Any other correspondence, in particular the results of internal investigations, may be subject to seizure.
+Any other correspondence, in particular, the results of internal investigations, may be subject to seizure.
 The Constitutional Court approved of such a narrow understanding of the relevant provisions in its 2018 Jones Day decision.

 The protection from seizure does not extend to in-house counsel, unless the correspondence in the in-house counsel's possession constitutes defence communication with external counsel.